jasmine-smith8/stem-project-walkthrough/user_stories/student/stories.md

 #### Steps:
 **P0.1 Implement the get_fact function** in `database/get_fact.py`:
-   - Import the PostgresConnectionProvider from `database/provider.py`
-   - Import the Fact class from `fact.py`
    - Execute a SQL query to select a random fact from the facts table
    - Return a Fact object with the retrieved data, or a "No facts found" message if empty